jorgebucaran/hyperapp/docs/api/memo.md

   ...state,
   counter: state.counter + 1,

-  // The following should cause the memoized view to rerender but it doesn't.
+  // The following should cause the memoized view to rerender but it doesn’t.
   list: Array.isArray(state.list)
     ? state.list.join("")
     : state.list.split(""),